RafaellaGuti/Ecommerce-Python-Project/README.md

 ### Findings

-- The dashboard facilitates dynamic filtering by product category, enabling users to focus on specific segments of interest.
+Firstly, the panel facilitates dynamic filtering by product category, allowing users to focus on specific segments of interest:

-- Monthly insights reveal variations in sales performance, with some categories showing significant fluctuations in income, profit, and units sold.
+- Monthly insights reveal variations in sales performance, with some categories showing significant fluctuations in revenue, profits, and units sold.
+Total revenue, total profit, and units sold show an increase in the last month, suggesting a positive growth in the business during that period.
+It would be important to investigate what factors contributed to this increase in sales.
+They could include successful promotions, new popular products, or an improvement in customer experience.

-- Yearly performance analysis highlights trends in category performance over time, aiding in identifying growth opportunities and areas for improvement.
-- Detailed summary tables offer granular insights into individual product performance, assisting in strategic decision-making and inventory management.
+- The monthly performance analysis highlights trends in category performance over time and can reveal trends of growth or decline in sales.
+The annual performance analysis provides an overview of which categories are generating the most profits in absolute terms, helping to identify growth opportunities and areas for improvement.
+The detailed summary table offers detailed insights into individual product performance, aiding in strategic decision-making and inventory management.

+It is observed that some categories may be more profitable than others.
+It would be helpful to investigate which specific products within those categories are contributing the most to profits.

+These findings suggest that sales are increasing, both overall and within certain specific categories.
+It would be beneficial to delve deeper into the data to better understand the reasons behind these trends and make informed strategic decisions accordingly.

+Identifying categories showing consistent growth can help the company focus its marketing and product development efforts on areas with high growth potential.

 ### Conclusions, Limitations and Recommendations

 The data analysis project provides valuable insights into sales performance across different product categories.
 The interactive dashboard offers a user-friendly interface for exploring and interpreting data, facilitating informed decision-making.
-By leveraging Python libraries and Google Drive API, the project demonstrates effective utilization of technology for data management and analysis.
-Recommendations for future enhancements may include incorporating predictive analytics models to forecast sales trends and integrating additional data sources for comprehensive analysis.
+Recommendations for future improvements may include incorporating predictive analytics models to forecast sales trends and integrating additional data sources for comprehensive and deeper analysis regarding factors affecting the sales performance of each product in each category.

 ## ES - Analisis de Ventas de Ecommerce